YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 :::
 ::

-#### Mobile Magic: Hide & Preview
+::GridBlock{title="Preview & Mobile Magic" colTemplate="2fr 3fr"}
+:::GridUnit

 Because let's face it - what looks awesome on desktop might look wonky on mobile.
 We've got you covered.

-::GridBlockTwo{frOne="2fr" frTwo="3fr" gap="var(--space-m)"}
-:::GridUnit
 The cool stuff:
 - See changes in real-time
 - Preview on any device
 - Hide sections that don't work on mobile
-- No more "it looked good on my computer" moments
+- No more *it looked good on my computer* moments
 :::
 :::GridUnit
 ::::TiltImage